 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update OE 2.1 - Create disaster recovery and continuity of services plan All departments All departments 1.Create strategy to train and maintain compliances of Federal and State Standards, Grant Management, Disaster Management, Hazard Mitigation, Cost Recovery, Community Emergency Notifications and Public Outreach as well as employee onboarding.
-FY23-FY25 \$160K+ Not Started OE 2.2 - Develop uniform department- based policies and Develop departments departments based All departments 1.
+FY23-FY25 \$160K+ Following a recent Cal OES Audit, Fire worked with Public Works, Finance (Purchasing &amp; Risk) as well as City Attorney's Office to create a template for contracts (disaster recovery) that includes all FEMA provisions (March 2024) Following the City's last audit, Finance is encouraging departments to seek quarterly reimbursements instead of semi-annual or annual (Fall 2023) HR has included NIMS classes (baseline EOC courses) as part of new employee on-boarding OE 2.2 - Develop uniform department- based policies and All departments All departments 1.
 Develop, communicate, and implement industry based standard policies and procedures.
-FY23-FY24 Staff Time Citywide - Review and update Administrative Policy Manual, Review and revise existing policies and procedures, Implement new policies as required by changing industry standards manuals 2.
+FY23-FY24 Staff Time Citywide - Review and update Administrative Policy Manual, Review and revise existing policies and procedures, Implement new policies as required by changing industry standards procedure manuals (SOP) 2.
 Monitor and evaluate the procedures to ensure compliance with all relevant laws, regulations, and city policies.
 FY23-FY24 Staff Time All departments monitor and evaluate the procedures to ensure compliance with all relevant laws, regulations, and city policies as an ongoing practice 3.
 Each department creates internal standard operating procedures and policies.
 FY23-FY24 Staff Time Each department is creating and evaluating internal standard operating procedures and policies.

 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 4.
 Update and modernize the City's administrative policy manual.
 FY23-FY24 Staff Time A new system DocTract was implemented which converted City's Administrative manual to an online platform.
-Staff training in progress Dooumont the Community Development 1.
+Staff training in progress OE 2.3 - Document the development workflow Community Development Community Development - 1.
 Standardize and document the development process from initial application to certificate of occupancy.
 FY23-FY24 TBD Not Started 2.
-Ensure clarity of process for applicants and the public.
+Ensure clarity of development process for applicants and the public.
 FY23-FY25 Staff Time Not Started 3.
 Improve staff coordination cross-departmentally for managing the development process.
 FY23-FY25 Staff Time Not Started.
 Dependent on the above 2 action items